NextronSystems/asgard-manual/usage/masterasgard.rst

 The only differences are:

 * ASGARD column shows to which ASGARD system the endpoint is connected
-* Only CSV export is allow (asset labeling via CSV import is unavailable)
+* Only CSV export is allowed (asset labeling via CSV import is unavailable)

 IOC Management
 --------------